saman-rajabii/code-review/README.md

-### Test Project
+## Test Project

-#### First glance

-The project was incomplete and some things made incorrectly.
-The following content is an explanation of how to prepare this project to go production.
+The following content shows us how this project prepared to go production.

-#### Problems and solutions
+### Problems and solutions

-1- _Modularity_, the first and most important thing that chaches the eyes is that, the project isn't modular.
+1- _Modularity_, the first and most important thing that catches the eyes is that, the project isn't modular.
 As you know it is a bad practice, especially about those projects which become grow over time It is the main reason of chaos in the source code and makes difficult to maintain in the future.
 Layering structure comes to help us in this scope (i describe the new structure in the next section)